bibaswankhadka/Collaborative-Graphics-Editor-/README.md

 # Collaborative-Graphics-Editor-

-To test graphics editor, first run SketchServer.java.
-Then run Editor.
+To test graphics editor, first run PS6/SketchServer.java.
+Then run PS6/Editor.java.
 You can open as many Editors as you want and draw simulataneously between all of the editors.